Daniel-Jacob/Daniel-Jacob.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: What drives me
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Daniel Jacob.
+I am currently a Java/Kotlin Consultant at Conspect.

-- I rock a great mustache
+My current project is working as a Kotlin software engineer at Ahold Delhaize, working on the Appie app.

+- I am born in Toronto, Canada and currently live in Amsterdam area, the Netherlands.
-- I'm extremely loyal to my family
+- I am married to my beautiful wife Dan.
+- I am passionate about everything open-source.

 What else do you need?

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+- I have studied Sociology and a minor in programming at the university of Amsterdam.
+- I like to touch different pieces of technology.
+- I am passionate about mentoring and training junior developers.